tanaphonble/baby-terraform/README.md

 4. check command terraform is available
    > terraform version

-   it should prinnt out 'Terraform v0.11.13'
+   it should prinnt out `Terraform v0.11.13`

 ## Initialize terraform